sleddog/methods-spring-2020/problems/kattis/faktor/C++/cjyovich/README.md

 ### Running the program

 The user running the program provides the input.
 Type in the number of articles and the impact factor with a space between them and hit enter.
 The program will compute the minimum number of scientists you must bribe to reach the desired impact factor.

+### Unit Testing

+This program uses Catch, a header-only unit testing feature for C++.
+To test the citationsNeeded function, make sure you have the catch.hpp file in the same folder as faktor.cpp.
+The program will run the user input and then print the unit test results.